Non-Musculoskeletal

 treated was positively associated with the number of reactions.

-therapy but such reports cluster predominantly around specific symptoms.
+reports cluster predominantly around specific symptoms.
+It would be

-It would be interesting to find out if these can be verified objectively
+interesting to find out if these can be verified objectively and, if so,

-and, if so, to investigate if they are caused by the treatment or if they
+to investigate if they are caused by the treatment or if they are signs of

 - Indigestion and heartburn: a